 Blocksil is a supplier of specialist coatings to the rail industry.

 Our coatings are usually found in the repair workshops, helping the maintenance departments achieve their goals.
 An example of this activity would be our bellows repair coating.

-Bellows are the flexible connectors found between two adjoining passenger carriages.
+Bellows (also known as gangways) are the flexible connectors found between two adjoining passenger carriages.
 Developed for railway use, these sorts of connectors are also used on buses and trams.

 In addition to wear, a common problem with bellows is one of damage, primarily vandalism.
 Once punctured the bellows naturally cease to be watertight which leads to corrosion of the carriage body.